-In October 2020, we commenced the Phase 2 SHIFT-UC trial, a randomized, double-blind, placebo-controlled, multi-center clinical trial in UC patients with active mild-to-moderate UC.
-We are enrolling approximately 195 patients with active mild-to-moderate UC disease despite treatment with 5-ASA therapy.
-Patients will be randomized in a 1:1:1 ratio to one of two doses of GB004 in tablet form and placebo.
-Patients are required to remain on stable background 5-ASA therapy throughout the study.
-The primary endpoint of the SHIFT-UC study is clinical remission at week 12, with secondary endpoints including clinical response, histological remission, endoscopic improvement and mucosal healing.
-The study will also evaluate these endpoints at week 36.
+In October 2020, we commenced the Phase 2 SHIFT-UC trial, a randomized, double-blind, placebo-controlled, multi-center clinical trial in UC patients with active mild-to-moderate UC disease, despite treatment with 5-ASA therapy.
+In the fourth quarter of 2021, we announced the completion of enrollment.
+Patients are randomized in a 1:1:1 ratio to one of two doses of GB004 in tablet form and placebo.
+Patients are required to remain on stable background 5-ASA therapy throughout the trial.
+The 12-week primary endpoint of the SHIFT-UC study is clinical remission, with secondary endpoints including clinical response, histological remission, endoscopic improvement and mucosal healing.
+The trial will also evaluate these endpoints at week 36.
 We are also assessing relevant safety endpoints and exploratory endpoints.
 Patients may also enter an open-label extension upon completion of the placebo-controlled period or by meeting disease activity criteria during the placebo-controlled period at or after week 12.
-Topline 12-week results from the SHIFT-UC trial are expected in the first half of 2022, subject to developments in the ongoing COVID-19 pandemic.
+The co-primary endpoint of the SHIFT-UC study is percentage of participants with a treatment emergent adverse event, from the first dose of the open-label extension through week 28 of the open-label extension.
+Topline results for the 12-week primary endpoint for the SHIFT-UC trial are expected in the second quarter of 2022.
+Topline results for the 36-week treat-through endpoint are expected in the fourth quarter of 2022.